 Snap Size Control

-Very small structure with a large snap size
+A very small structure with a large snap size

 This can be fixed by reducing the snap size